 The solution should be inspected visually prior to use.
-Only clear, colourless to slightly yellow solutions free of particles in undamaged containers should be used.
+Only clear and colourless to slightly yellow solutions without particles in undamaged containers should be used.

-Any unused medicinal product or waste material should be disposed of in accordance with local requirements.
+For single use only.
+Any unused product should be disposed of in compliance with local requirements.